LLNL/Abmarl/docs/src/tutorials/gridworld/maze_navigation.rst

 Now we can create the simulation from the maze file using the `object registry`.
 We must allow the navigation agent and the target agent to overlap since that is our done condition, and without it the simulation would never end.
+The visualization produces an animation like the one at the top of this page.

 .. code-block:: python